hanicinecm/exomole/docs/read_all.rst

     >>> all_parser = AllParser()

-or from the ExoMol server, supplying the full path to the master file:
+or from the ExoMol server, in which case the full path to the master file needs to be
+supplied:

 .. code-block:: pycon